syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ## Grouping

-**Grouping commands** are used to group/ungroup the selected elements on Diagram.
+**Grouping commands** are used to group/ungroup the selected elements on the Diagram.

 The following code illustrates how to execute the Grouping commands.

 {% highlight js %}

-//group the selected elements. diagram.group();
+//Groups the selected elements. diagram.group();

-//ungroup the selected group.
+//Ungroups the selected group. diagram.ungroup();
-diagram.ungroup();

 {% endhighlight %}

 ## Z-Order Command

-**Z-Order commands** enable you to visually arrange the selected objects (nodes and connectors) on the page.
+**Z-Order commands** enable you to visually arrange the selected objects such as nodes and connectors on the page.

 ### bringToFront Command

-The 'bringToFront' command visually brings the selected element to front over all other overlapped elements.
+The 'bringToFront' command visually brings the selected element to front over all the other overlapped elements.
 The following code illustrates how to execute the bringToFront command.

 {% highlight js %}

-//bring to front
+//Brings to front
 diagram.bringToFront();

 {% endhighlight %}